-Dulaglutide, marketed under the brand name Trulicity, is a treatment for diabetic patients, specifically for those with type 2 diabetes.
+Dulaglutide, marketed under the brand name Trulicity, is a diabetes medication specifically for patients with type 2 diabetes.
 Patients with type 1 diabetes cannot produce insulin in their cells; hence, they cannot use Trulicity in their situation, as this medication stimulates insulin production within the cells.

 Dulaglutide is a commonly prescribed medication in the United States; it ranked 134th in 2019, having five million prescriptions.
 American patients purchase their medications (such as Trulicity and Ozempic) through Canadian pharmacies, as they are able to save thousands of dollars per year.

-Usually, patients with type 2 diabetes are recommended to reduce their sugar intake and simple carbohydrates.
+Usually, type 2 diabetes patients are recommended to reduce their sugar intake and simple carbohydrates.
 They may be asked to follow the kind of diet catered towards weight loss.
-The management of blood sugar levels is a key factor in how effective the medication will be on your body.
+Blood sugar control is a key factor in how effective the medication will be on your body.

 Rather, it is better to account for foods you enjoy – such as ice cream and fast food – while maintaining an overall healthy diet.
-Including foods you love that lie outside of the healthy realm from time to time helps you to maintain a healthy diet in the long term.
+Including foods you love that lie outside of the healthy realm in a moderate amount helps maintain a healthy diet in the long term.

 Overly Spicy/Seasoned and Oily Foods